WhatsApp Business API vs WhatsApp Business App in 2026: which one do you actually need?

 - You want a chatbot answering the obvious questions overnight, in your tone of voice.

-If two or more of those are true today, the API will pay for itself inside the first month.
-We see most of our clients recover the investment from cart-recovery and missed-lead capture alone.
+If two or more of those are true today, automating WhatsApp pays for itself inside the first month.
+Most of our clients recover the investment from cart-recovery and missed-lead capture alone.

 What the API actually costs in 2026

-Meta moved to a per-message pricing model in mid-2025.
+If you go the official API route, Meta moved to a per-message pricing model in mid-2025.
 You pay per template message and per session, with utility, marketing, authentication and service categories priced differently per country.
-Real-world budgets we see: a D2C brand running cart-recovery and order updates spends roughly $80 to $250 per month on Meta fees, on top of platform costs.
+Real-world budgets: a D2C brand running cart-recovery and order updates on the Cloud API spends roughly $80 to $250 per month on Meta fees, on top of platform costs.

 This is the part most guides skip.
 You cannot port history from the free app to the API directly, but you can phase the move: